OlGe404/microk8s/README.md

 The default configuration will install Microk8s in its `latest/stable` version with the `rbac`, `dns` and `storage` add-ons enabled.
 Check out [Microk8s](https://microk8s.io) to learn more about the available features.

-**Hint:** If you want to install a specific version of Microk8s or install additional add-ons by default, you can overwrite the default parameters via CLI when calling the playbook or by altering the `ansible/roles/microk8s/defaults/main.yaml` file.
+**Hint:** If you want to install a specific version of Microk8s or install additional add-ons by default, you can overwrite the default parameters via CLI when calling the playbook or by altering the [defaults/main.yaml file](ansible/roles/microk8s/defaults/main.yaml).

 # Usage
 To install the necessary tools and packages, run: